-Wildfire Black Gum Nyssa sylvatica 'Wildfire'
+Black Gum Nyssa sylvatica

-Height: 50 feet Spread: 30 feet
+Height: 40 feet Spread: 25 feet

-Sunlight: O D
+Sunlight: O 0

-Hardiness Zone: 4a
+Hardiness Zone: 4b

 Other Names: Tupelo, Black Tupelo, Sour Gum, Pepperidge

 Description:

+One of the most spectacular and reliable fall coloring trees, turning brilliant shades of red and orange, and a very neat, pyramidal habit of growth; very particular about its growing conditions, needs organic, acidic soils, intolerant of urban pollution

+Ornamental Features

-A glorious native variety producing bold red new foliage that matures to dark green, then a fiery scarlet in fall; a neat, pyramidal habit of growth when young; needs moist, organic, acidic soils, intolerant of urban pollution Ornamental Features Wildfire Black Gum is primarily valued in the landscape for its distinctively pyramidal habit of growth.
-It has forest green deciduous foliage which emerges red in spring.
+Black Gum is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has forest green deciduous foliage.
 The glossy pointy leaves turn an outstanding crimson in the fall.
 The furrowed black bark adds an interesting dimension to the landscape.

+Landscape Attributes

-Landscape Attributes Wildfire Black Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
+Black Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Wildfire Black Gum is recommended for the following landscape applications; - Accent - Shade - Vertical Accent
+Black Gum is recommended for the following landscape applications;

+- Accent

+- Shade

+- Vertical Accent

-Wildfire Black Gum in fall Photo courtesy of NetPS Plant Finder
+Black Gum in fall Photo courtesy of NetPS Plant Finder

-Wildfire Black Gum Photo courtesy of NetPS Plant Finder
+Black Gum in fall Photo courtesy of NetPS Plant Finder

-Planting & Growing Wildfire Black Gum will grow to be about 50 feet tall at maturity, with a spread of 30 feet.
+Planting & Growing

+Black Gum will grow to be about 40 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.

-Wildfire Black Gum in fall Photo courtesy of NetPS Plant Finder
+Black Gum Photo courtesy of NetPS Plant Finder